-With over five million miles of roads in North America - paved, gravel, dirt, cobbles or otherwise - there are thousands upon thousands of different routes one can travel by bike and even more by ebike.
-Millions of sights to see and experiences to be had around every bend and down every lane.
-Cyclists have a different and amazing opportunity to see and experience the sights.
-As an avid ebiker and active cyclist, working to compile a list of some of my favorite rides in North America is a difficult, near impossible task with so many options out there, but these are some of my favorites that are considered to be some of the greats.
+With over five million miles of roads in North America - paved, gravel, dirt, cobbles or otherwise - there are thousands upon thousands of different routes one can travel by bike -- and even more by ebike.
+With millions of sights to see and experiences to be had around every bend, cyclists have a different and amazing opportunity to get more out of their trips.
+As an avid ebiker and active cyclist, working to compile a list of some of my favorite rides in North America is a difficult, near impossible task with so many options out there, but these are some of my favorites.

 The routes selected run a wide range of categories: bike friendly cities, enormous cycling routes, national park tours, coastal treks, beautiful mountaintop vistas, and plenty of rails-to-trails; there's hills and mountains for the climbers, distance rides for the endurance riders, routes for laid-back riders to cruise, and tons of sights to be seen along all of them.
 As you start checking out some of these rides and others, always make sure you check with the local authority on any regulations and rules regarding electric bike usage.
 Ebikes are currently allowed on all of these routes, but be sure to double check before you ride as the rules are constantly changing!